Hyundai-Kia-Connect/kia_uvo/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-41BDF5.svg?style=for-the-badge)](https://github.com/hacs/integration)

+Warning: please do not set very low values for force sync because it will drain your battery.
+This integration is mimicking mobile app and you can face the same issue in the mobile app too.

 I have baked a custom integration for Kia Uvo / Hyundai Bluelink, this will be working for new account types.
 Thanks for your hard work [@wcomartin](https://github.com/wcomartin/kiauvo).
 This project was mostly inspired by his [home assistant integration](https://github.com/wcomartin/kia_uvo).
 This integration also consumes and models items after [Bluelinky](https://github.com/Hacksore/bluelinky), it uses stamps they have been able to create for EU.
 We thank them for being pioneers on this journey.